rklf/rehost_images/README.md

 # 👏 Rehosting images to keep a good sender score

-### Just a script to rehost old images by new hosted images on imgBB (or whatever else) 🤝
+### Just a script to rehost old images by new hosted images on imgBB (or wherever else) 🤝

 ## 📖 Usage: